apache/apisix/README.md

 ## Development Manual of APISIX

-If you are a developer, you can view the [dev manual](doc/dev-manual.md) for more detailed information.
+If you are a developer, you can view the [dev manual](doc/dev-manual.md) for more details.

 ## Quickstart